Toysoft/ZX-81-ROMS/README.md

 - Has the bugfix of the "print a number to the printer prints garbage" from the Shoulder Of Giants ROM, caused by RST $10 not preserving the A register when printing to the printer.

-- Fixes the rouding problem of the improved version 2 ZX-81 ROM, reported by Dr. Frank O'Hara:
+- Fixes the rounding problem of the improved version 2 ZX-81 ROM, reported by Dr. Frank O'Hara:

 	"This jump is made to the wrong place.
 No 34th bit will ever be obtained without first shifting the dividend.
 Hence important results like 1/10 and 1/1000 are not rounded up as they should be.